-Re equired communication Our reporting to you lated parties No significant matters have been identified.
-Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Annual Audit Report • Non-disclosure by management or as occurring if • Inappropriate authorisation and approval of transactions material. • Disagreement over disclosures • Non-compliance with laws and regulations • Difficulty in identifying the party that ultimately controls the entity In dependence Annual Audit Plan in mmunication of all significant facts and matters that bear on EY's, and all individuals involved the audit, objectivity and independence Annual Audit Report mmunication of key elements of the audit engagement partner's consideration of lependence and objectivity such as: • The principal threats • Safeguards adopted and their effectiveness • An overall assessment of threats and safeguards • Information about the general policies and process within the firm to maintain objectivity and independence Int ernal controls Annual Audit Report Si gnificant deficiencies in internal controls identified during the audit Gr oup audits Annual Audit Plan • An overview of the type of work to be performed on the financial information of the components Annual Audit Report • An overview of the nature of the group audit team's planned involvement in the work to be performed by the component auditors on the financial information of significant components • Instances where the group audit team's evaluation of the work of a component auditor gave rise to a concern about the quality of that auditor's work • Any limitations on the group audit, for example, where the group engagement team's access to information may have been restricted • Fraud or suspected fraud involving group management, component management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of the group financial statements R epresentations Annual Audit Report W e will request written representations from those charged with governance.
-S ubsequent events Annual Audit Report here appropriate, asking the audit committee whether any subsequent events have occurred at might affect the financial statements.
-Ma aterial inconsistencies Annual Audit Report aterial inconsistencies or misstatements of fact identified in other information which anagement has refused to revise · Fe e Reporting • Breakdown of fee information when the audit plan is agreed Annual Audit Plan • Breakdown of fee information at the completion of the audit Annual Audit Report • Any non-audit work aa. / taant / topolit
+Required communication Our reporting to you Related parties Significant matters arising during the audit in connection with the entity's related parties No significant matters have been identified.
+Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Annual Audit Report or as occurring if material.
+Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity Independence Annual Audit Plan Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence Annual Audit Report Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivi and independence ty Internal controls Annual Audit Report Significant deficiencies in internal controls identified during the audit Group audits Annual Audit Plan An overview of the type of work to be performed on the financial information of the components Annual Audit Report An overview of the nature of the group audit team's planned involvement in the work to be performed by the component auditors on the financial information of significant components) Instances where the group audit team's evaluation of the work of a component auditor gave rise to a concern about the quality of that auditor's work Any limitations on the group audit, for example, where the group engagement team's access to information may have been restricted Fraud or suspected fraud involving group management, component management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of the group financial statements Representations Annual Audit Report We will request written representations from those charged with governance.
+Subsequent events Annual Audit Report Where appropriate, asking the audit committee whether any subsequent events have occurred that might affect the financial statements.
+Material inconsistencies Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Annual Audit Report Fee Reporting Breakdown of fee information when the audit plan is agreed Breakdown of fee information at the completion of the audit Any non-audit work Annual Audit Plan Annual Audit Report •

-Appendix D: Timing and deliverables of the audit
+Appendix E: Timing and deliverables of the audit